Why Test for Radon in Atlanta?

 3

-The canisters adsorb air samples for a minimum of 48 hours.
-Windows and doors must remain closed during this time.
+The CRM monitors the air for a minimum of 48 hours.
+During this time, the device tracks radon levels, humidity, and temperature.
+Windows and doors must remain closed to ensure a valid "closed-house" test environment.

 Frequently Asked Questions About Radon